 4. Train ride between Kandy and Ella

-TIP: Make sure to book the train tickets in advance since they get booked quite fast and the ticket counters might only have 3rd class tickets, which are fine too but the 3rd class might get a little bit crowed and the availability of seats is limited.
+TIP: Make sure to book the train tickets in advance since they get booked quite fast, and the ticket counters might only have 3rd class tickets, which are fine too, but the 3rd class might get a little bit crowded, and the availability of seats is limited.
+There is a special tourist train that slows down at the most scenic spots, which is worth checking out and can only be booked with a seat reservation.

 5. Pedro Tea Estate in Nuwara Eliya

 The tea estates in Nuwara Eliya are worth a visit, especially for tea enthusiasts.
-Often complimentary tea is offered with a tour or the possibility to pick the tea leaves oneself.
+Often, complimentary tea is offered with a tour, or the possibility to pick the tea leaves oneself.
 The Pedro Tea Estate offered a short tour through the production site and showcased all the steps from picking the tea to sorting and finally having the finished product.

-Info: Nuwara Eliya is located at a high elevation so it tends to be quite cold and rainy.
-Most of the tour is located inside, therefore, this might be the perfect activity for an afternoon.
+Info: Nuwara Eliya is located at a high elevation, so it tends to be quite cold and rainy.
+Most of the tour is located inside; therefore, this might be the perfect activity for an afternoon.

 6. Lover’s Leap Waterfall